What You Need to Know About Attorney Fee Agreements

 When a lawyer doesn’t want to put something in writing, it is a red flag.
 The only way to be assured that you and the lawyer have a clear meeting of the minds on legal fees and costs is if the agreement is in writing.
 Make sure you keep a copy of the fee agreement for your records.

-Once your questions are answered, be certain you understand everything in the agreement before signing it – READ THE AGREEMENT!
+Once the attorney answers your questions, be sure you understand everything in the agreement before signing it – READ THE AGREEMENT!
 Again, if the lawyer rushes you or doesn’t seem to want you to look too closely at the contract, you have good reason to be concerned.

 The attorneys with LEWIS & DICKSTEIN, P.L.L.C. always use written Fee Agreements, and we take the time to review the contracts with every prospective client.
-Our attorneys will not ask you to sign the Fee Agreement until you’ve expressed a good understanding of the document and all of your questions have been answered.
+Our attorneys will not ask you to sign the Fee Agreement until you’ve expressed a good understanding of the document and received answers to all of your questions.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.